paynl/woocommerce-plugin/readme.txt

 == Changelog ==
 = 3.8.0 =
-Added payment methd Biercheque
+Added payment method Biercheque
-Added setting for optionally changing the behaviour of saving the used payment order within an order.
+Added setting for optionally changing the behaviour of saving the used payment method within an order.
 = 3.7.0 =
 Added option for post payment methods to filter out checkout methods based on customer-type Added option to prefix orderdescription